 The melancholic resistance to waking up in the mornings for my normal four-mile run with friends only made it worse.
 Two weeks in, I chastised myself out loud, “Oh damn” as I stood there shaking my head slowly, realizing the obvious: I was in love with him.

 He did.
-Two weeks before he left Texas, he whispered, “I love you” (first; thank god).
-I repeated the words back but I was hesitant; always afraid of losing myself in a relationship, I kept only toes in, sometimes whole legs, but never my whole self.
+Two weeks before he left Texas, he whispered, “I love you,” (first; thank god).
+I repeated the words but I was hesitant, always afraid of losing myself in a relationship.
+I kept only toes in, sometimes legs, but never my whole self.

 Of course, Allan was different.
 Now that he’s dead, I wonder if he finally knows that it was me who made the first move, calling his office, leaving a voicemail meant to prompt a response.
 I expected a phone call back yet was thrilled when he walked into my office, so sure of himself this scientist, determined to do what he had come to do: ask me out on a date.

 Now it was eight months later, August of 2008, and I had spent the last week pretending that I was not counting off the days until I could pick him up from the airport, a lack of appetite the only positive by-product of missing him.

-Now we were at this wedding reception, ornamental tunes from The Gourds playing live music in the background, and us sipping frozen margaritas from one of the free-flowing liquor stands placed throughout the backyard by the wedding planner.
+Now we were standing at this wedding reception, ornamental tunes from The Gourds playing live in the background, and us sipping frozen margaritas from one of the free-flowing liquor stands placed throughout the south Austin venue’s backyard.
 A professional photographer roamed with his camera, stopping to ask if we would like a picture.

-Before we answered, I looked at Allan as he joked, in reference to my father, “Will I have to ask Lou for your hand in marriage?”
+Before we answered, I looked at Allan as joked in reference to my father, “Will I have to ask Lou for your hand in marriage?”